boiding/book/src/brain/north.md

 \\(-\frac{\pi}{2}\\).

 ## Intention
-Let's make our boids head due north Figure out what the number of radians corresponds with heading due north.
+Let's make our boids head due north.
+Figure out what the number of radians corresponds with heading due north.
 You could use the protractor, bribe the workshop leaders or ask around.